Charles II, Duke of Brunswick: Biography

 Charles was born in Brunswick, the eldest son of Frederick William, Duke of Brunswick-Lüneburg.
 In April 1808, his mother, Princess Marie of Baden (1782–1808), died shortly after giving birth to a stillborn daughter when Charles was only three years old.
 Charles and his younger brother William, went to live with their maternal grandmother, Princess Amalie of Hesse-Darmstadt, in Glückstadt, while his father raised a volunteer corps, the Black Brunswickers, to fight with the Austrians against Napoleon.
 In the Autumn of 1809, to avoid capture the duke had conducted a remarkable fighting march across Germany and escaped to Britain with his troops; on his arrival in London he sent for his sons who then lived with their paternal grandmother, Princess Augusta of Great Britain at Blackheath and later at Vauxhall.
 The young princes were treated as celebrities in London, with William being given the honour of laying a foundation stone for Vauxhall Bridge in 1814.

-After the death of his father in 1815, Charles inherited the Duchy, but since he was still underage, he was put under the guardianship of George, the prince regent of the United Kingdom and Hanover.
+After the death of his father in 1815, Charles inherited the Duchy of Brunswick, but since he was still underage, he was put under the guardianship of George, the prince regent of the United Kingdom and the Kingdom of Hanover.
 When Charles neared his 18th birthday, a dispute over the date of his majority erupted; Charles claimed majority at the age of 18, while George considered the age of majority to be 21 years.
 A compromise was made, and Charles reached his majority at the age of 19, and took over government on 30 October 1823.

-During his 18th year, Hanover speedily rushed in a new constitution which limited his powers, redefined his duchy, hereditary lands, and his due income as head of the house of Este-Guelph.
-As from 1546 forwards Hanover also paid the Dynastic fidei commis payments to the Wolfenbuettel princes, as heads of house.
-Until this new redefinition, all of Hanover was considered sub-principalities that conditionally governed in the name of the Wolfenbuettel ruling prince.
-These sub-principalities included Hanover-Calenberg and Luneburg, the new council of Vienna creation of Kingdom of Hanover in 1814 notwithstanding.
+During his 18th year, Hanover speedily rushed in a new constitution which limited his powers, redefined his duchy, hereditary lands, and his due income as head of the House of Welf.
+As from 1546 forwards Hanover also paid the dynastic fidei commis payments to the Wolfenbüttel princes, as heads of house.
+Until this new redefinition, all of Hanover was considered sub-principalities that conditionally governed in the name of the Wolfenbüttel ruling prince.
+These sub-principalities included Hanover-Calenberg and Luneburg, the new Congress of Vienna creation of the Kingdom of Hanover in 1814 notwithstanding.

-On May 10, 1827, Charles declared in an edict that the new constitution of redefining his sovereignty was invalid.
+On May 10, 1827, Charles declared in an edict that the new constitution redefining his sovereignty was invalid.
 Passing a new constitution during a Regency was also protested for him by Austria.
 These had gone against all the norms of international law.
 In the edict Hanover was called a "usurper", and this caused outrage in Hanover and England.
 The German Confederation that same year attempted to intervene in this matter and ordered Charles to accept the new constitution from his minority.
 Charles disregarded it, and continued governing as his father had.
 He did not have his decrees cosigned, but continued as an absolute monarch, as the Guelphs had been for more than 1,000 years.